nlccesc/cloudhacks-2024/README.md

 ## Conclusion ##

-I have integrated advanced AI techniques and optimization algorithms to provide a novel and adaptive solution for DDoS attack prevention.
-By leveraging continuous learning and dynamic strategy selection, it offers a robust and scalable approach to mitigating evolving cyber threats.
+I have integrated AI techniques and optimization algorithms to provide a novel and adaptive solution for DDoS attack prevention.
+By leveraging continuous learning and dynamic strategy selection, it offers a robust and scalable approach to mitigating evolving cyber threats with the interweaving of evolutionary computation and machine learning.